iankevinmcdonald/add-image-maps/readme.txt

 = Why isn't my image map working? =

 *Add Image Maps* doesn't search the page HTML to find every image (which would slow the plugin down).
-Instead, it asks Wordpress which images are attached to the post/page (or featured, or the header).
+Instead, it asks WordPress which images are attached to the post/page (or featured, or the header).
 Unfortunately, depending on the editor you use, it's possible to add an image to post or page content bypassing the WordPress paperwork that this plugin relies on.

 These are the things to check:

 **Did you add the Image Map to the right instance of the image?**

-When you add images to a theme, as a header or an icon, Wordpress sometimes creates a new cropped or shrunk image.
+When you add images to a theme, as a header or an icon, WordPress sometimes creates a new cropped or shrunk image.
 Those copies do not appear in the media library grid screen, so they're easy to miss.
 They *are* listed in the *Add Image Maps* box on the attachment edit screen, with a link to *their* attachment edit screen.

-**Is the image attached to the post/page in the Wordpress database?**
+**Is the image attached to the post/page in the WordPress database?**

 (Skip this if it's the featured image or the header, which are checked separately.)